arafat-ar13/youlearn-project/README.md

 ## Performance

 I have ran the application (backend) multiple times in a docker contained environment that had 2 cpu cores and 2 gigs of memory, and I have done extensive testing of the app and it has always worked fine.
 Even with the big 1300 pages PDF, the app has performed significantly good (thanks to PyMuPDF, PDFMiner was 10x slower, if not more).
+Processing time for large files is less than 10 seconds per file, which is significantly better than the 75-second requirement in the spec.

 ## Flaws

 The highlighting feature ONLY works for PDF pages that contain real text and does not work for image based PDF or PDF pages.
 For text-based PDFs the highlighting feature only works for single line highlighting, if you select multiple lines on the transcript, that unfortunately does not get highlighted.
+As mentioned earlier, highlighting for OCR'd content was working with Azure's coordinate system, but couldn't be adapted to Google Cloud Vision's format in the limited time after the necessary platform switch.

 ## Building